This post may contain affiliate links. Read the full disclosure here.

 Remove as much soil as you can with your fingers.
 Be as gentle as you can BUT some roots will snap.
 I snapped LOADS and my guy is fine.

 Step 2: Using either a hose or tap, blast the roots.
-Start of gentle and increase the pressure.
+Start off gently and increase the pressure.

 Once the bucket or whatever is full, turn off the water and soak the roots in the accumulated water for a bit, and try to get off any remaining soil.